 What is Kanban?

 Kanban is a Japanese word that means “visual signal” or “card”.
-It is a methodology that was originally developed in the manufacturing industry to improve production processes.
+It was originally developed in the manufacturing industry to improve production processes.
 However, it has since been adapted to other fields, including software development, project management, and personal productivity.

 At its core, Kanban is a visual tool that helps you manage your tasks and projects by breaking them down into smaller, more manageable pieces.
 It uses a board with columns to represent different stages of a process and cards to represent individual tasks or items.
 The board can be physical or digital and can be customized to fit your specific needs.

-Kanban is a popular methodology used in project management and personal organization, but it can also be applied to a wide range of tasks, including language learning.
+Kanban is a popular method used in project management and personal organization, but it can also be applied to a wide range of tasks, including language learning.
 Kanban is based on the idea of visualizing tasks and workflow, breaking down larger tasks into smaller, more manageable pieces, and limiting work in progress to prevent overload and increase focus.
-Here are some tips and tricks for using Kanban in general as a methodology:
+Here are some tips and tricks for using Kanban:

 - Start small.
 If you’re new to Kanban, start with a small project or task to get a feel for how it works.
-As you become more comfortable with the methodology, you can apply it to larger projects and tasks.
+As you become more comfortable with Kanban, you can apply it to larger projects and tasks.

 - Visualize your workflow.
 Use a Kanban board or other visual aid to map out your workflow and tasks.
 This will help you see where you are in the process and identify areas for improvement.